minukHwang/minukHwang/README.md

 * **Growth:** Redesigned 'Style Challenge' reward mechanics, increasing unique user participation by **50% (2k → 3k)**.
 * **Marketing:** Collaborated with performance marketers to optimize ad creatives, achieving a **75% reduction in CPA** for sign-ups.

+**→ Frontend Impact:** This experience shaped my approach to building UIs—I now design component APIs and user flows with conversion metrics and behavioral data in mind.

 <br/>

 ## 💻 Featured Projects